top of page

 The Free Will Baptist Children’s Home staff is committed to providing quality care for all the children we serve.
 We accomplish this through a PQI Plan as a part of our accreditation process with the Council on Accreditation.
 We are committed to ensuring timely, periodic, and organized reviews of the quality of our services.
 These reviews enable us to implement needed changes to ensure this quality of care.
 We value stakeholder feedback, and you can comment on the contact tab of this website.

-• For the 2023-24 fiscal year, the agency’s PQI will focus on 4 areas of growth and activity in alignment with the agency’s strategic plan:
+• For the 2023-24 fiscal year, the agency’s PQI team focused on 4 areas of growth and activity in alignment with the agency’s strategic plan:

-• Pursue additional training opportunities for leadership and staff development.
+• Pursuit of additional training opportunities for leadership and staff development.

 • Improvement of health and safety measures.

-• Review and improve agency communication methods within departments, among different departments and with stakeholders.
+• Review and improvement of agency communication methods within departments, among different departments and with stakeholders.

-• Explore and recommend an evidence-based model of care for implementation across all programs by fiscal year 2024-25.
+• Exploration of an evidence-based model of care for implementation across all programs.

-• The agency was reaccredited by COA in October 2023 with expedited status.
+• A highlight from earlier in the fiscal year include agency reaccreditation by Council on Accreditation in October 2023 with expedited status.
 Of the 806 standards or areas/sections of review, the agency received full compliance/implementation ratings of “1” in over 91% of the areas.
 Only 9% of the areas/standards were rated as “2” with sound practices noted.
 No areas were noted for significant improvement.
 The scale of compliance ranged from 1-4, with 1 as the highest rating.
 Of particular note, Adoption Services and Thrive Independent Living were accredited for the first time.

 • In response to the need for more specific measurement of program outcomes and program review: